pnp/sp-dev-fx-webparts/samples/react-sitepages-metadata/README.md

 # react-sitepages-metadata

 ## Summary
-Solution provides an enhancement to SitePages library that enables updating existing items with metadata, and a rollup WebPart to display them.
+Solution provides an enhancement to SitePages library that enables updating existing items with metadata, and a rollup web part to display them.

 ### News rollup WebPart
 ![News rollup WebPart](./assets/demo-wp.gif)